Avatar of Paul PlanchonPaul Planchon

 The Convex / NextJS tradeoff is amazing for the CRUD / ai operations.
 For all the more complex requests, I use Trigger.dev.
 More on that in another article…

 Most of the time spent in Clerk is when I call their server to generate a token in a special shape.
-This is needed because Clerk do not give you your private JWKS key (otherwise you could just bypass most of the their features ahah).
-Clerk takes on averages, ~200ms to return the token (on my account), this is a lot of time only to sign a JWT token.
+This is needed because Clerk do not give you your private JWKS key (otherwise you could just bypass most of their features ahah).
+Clerk takes on average, ~200ms to return the token (on my account), this is a lot of time only to sign a JWT token.

 I don’t really like this.
 But for now I’m accepting it because the developer XP is incredible and I’m still in the free tier.
 If I were to upgrade the tier, I think I would want to be able to sign my token on my end, meaning that I would want to have access to my JWKS (to avoid the request round trip, is it possible ?).

-Using Clerk help me not having to worry about most of the security, user management (and even the subscription part in the future if needed!).
+Using Clerk helps me not having to worry about most of the security, user management (and even the subscription part in the future if needed!).
 So, for now, I’m OK with the getToken situation.
 I found a work-around with the caching strategy.
 This is not perfect but it works.

 Everything which should not have a spinner, should not have one.
 If you have a way to avoid it, follow this way.